mrszb/sous_vide_cooker/README.md

 are used without modification.
 These just needed me to implement WProgram.h header and provide unsigned long millis() counting miliseconds since system boot.

+Input of the controller is temperature inside of the cooker in Celsius.
+Output of the PID controler is restricted to values between 0 and 100 and expresed as duty cycle % of the cooker PWM pin.
+This pin drives solid state relay switching power to the cooker heating element.

 ---
 **USART**
 Simple _write implementation sending all characters to USART2 redirects stdout to the serial port.